 (In)Frequently Asked Questions

+Which of the skills that you possess was the most valuable when contributing to the Training Team and WordPress?
 One of the most valuable skills I bring is my ability to stay organized and focused.
 Whether working on documentation, managing tasks, or mentoring others, this skill has helped me contribute effectively and meet deadlines.

-Thank you, Muhibul, for all your dedication and contributions to the Training Team and the WordPress Open-Source Project!
+Thank you, Muhibul, for all your dedication and contributions to the Training Team and the WordPressย Open-Sourceย Project!

-Check out our Getting Started guide or join the Guide Program for mentorship with an experienced contributor.
-We’d be happy to have you join us!
+Are you interested in contributing to the Training Team?
+Check out ourย Getting Started guideย or join theย Guide Programย for mentorship with an experienced contributor.
+Weโd be happy to have you join us!

+Welcome to another edition of the Training Teamโs Contributor Spotlight!
 In this series, we introduce one of our many valued contributors and invite you to learn more about their journey.

 Meet Jonathan!

-This month’s featured contributor is Jonathan Bossenger from South Africa.
+This monthโs featured contributor is Jonathan Bossenger from South Africa.
 As a developer educator sponsored by Automattic, he creates many super helpful videos on WordPress.tv, ensuring everybody from various ranges of expertise can learn WordPress easily.

 Join us as we chat with Jonathan about his experience in the WordPress community!